hkmztrk/SMILESVecProteinRepresentation/source/word2vec/README.md

 The final file containing embedding vectors for each word is named 'drug.l8.chembl23.canon.ws20.txt'.
 It is trained on about 2M SMILES data collected from ChEMBL.

-In order to obtain your own file of embeddings from your own training data:
+In order to obtain your own file of chemical word embeddings from your own training data:

 ### Requirements

-You'll need to install [Gensim](https://radimrehurek.com/gensim/) run  to build word-embeddings.
+*    [Gensim](https://radimrehurek.com/gensim/)  to run Wwrd2vec.

 ### Steps

 *    You should provide two SMILES files similar to the ones under "SMILESDATA" folder (train and test).
-In these files, there is SMILES in each line.
-Other than ChEMBL, you can use Pubchem or BindingDB to collect SMILES or use your own SMILES data
+In these files, each line contains a single SMILES string.

+*    Other than [ChEMBL](https://www.ebi.ac.uk/chembl/ws), you can use [Pubchem](https://pubchem.ncbi.nlm.nih.gov) or [BindingDB](http://bindingdb.org) to collect SMILES.

 *  Modify 'go.sh' file according to your needs (e.g. name of your SMILES file, length of SMILES words, window size for training)